Bricks and Cantrips A deep dive into card game design

 Here, the number 8 stands out because it is quite a large number.
 Keep in mind that the ceiling for a card’s mana cost in Hearthstone is 10 (unless there is a card designed with a cost reduction mechanic, like Molten Giant).

-Let’s talk about Ragnaros’s abilities.
+Let’s dive into Ragnaros’s abilities further.
 So far, we have a gigantic fire titan swinging its hammer down, and we have defined in the game system that this is an expensive and strong monster.

 Can’t attack.